Acid Reflux and Gut Dysbiosis: Why Treating the Root Cause May Be the Missing Piece

 The process typically begins with proper testing.
 Hydrogen and methane breath tests are the primary non-invasive tools used to identify SIBO and IMO by measuring the gases produced by bacterial fermentation in the small intestine.
 These tests give clinicians a clearer picture of what is happening microbiologically and help direct treatment more precisely.

-A 2025 study published in Diseases of the Esophagus followed patients with typical reflux and LPR symptoms who had not responded to PPIs and who all tested positive for SIBO or IMO.
-After targeted eradication treatment, 95% of participants were able to reduce or completely stop PPI use, and none required anti-reflux surgery.
-This is a notable finding for anyone who has felt stuck on long-term medication without a clear path forward.
+A 2025 retrospective study published in Diseases of the Esophagus followed 23 patients with typical reflux and LPR symptoms who had not responded to PPIs and who all tested positive for SIBO or IMO.
+After targeted antibiotic eradication treatment, 95% of participants were able to reduce or completely stop PPI use, and all patients avoided potential surgical interventions.
+While these findings are promising, the small sample size (23 patients) and retrospective design mean they should be interpreted cautiously, larger controlled trials are needed to confirm the findings.

-The same earlier prevalence study noted that patients with dysbiosis were significantly more likely to report bloating (74.6% versus 48.8%) and belching (60.3% versus 34.1%) compared to those without, symptoms that point specifically toward bacterial fermentation as a contributing mechanism.
+The same earlier retrospective study from the same research group noted that patients with dysbiosis were significantly more likely to report bloating (74.6% versus 48.8%) and belching (60.3% versus 34.1%) compared to those without, symptoms that point specifically toward bacterial fermentation as a contributing mechanism.

 The Role of Diet in Supporting Microbial Balance and Reflux Relief

 Diet has a direct and meaningful impact on the gut microbiome, and adjusting what is eaten is one of the most accessible ways to begin supporting microbial health.
-Certain foods fuel bacterial overgrowth by providing readily fermentable material, particularly fermentable carbohydrates found in foods like onions, garlic, legumes, wheat, and certain fruits.
-A temporarily reduced intake of these foods, guided by a qualified practitioner, can help calm bacterial activity during the treatment phase.
+Certain foods fuel bacterial overgrowth by providing readily fermentable carbohydrates, found in foods like onions, garlic, legumes, wheat, and certain fruits.
+A temporarily reduced intake of these foods, guided by a qualified practitioner, can help calm bacterial activity during treatment.

-On the restorative side, a systematic review of probiotic trials in GERD published in Nutrients found that 79% of the included comparisons reported positive benefits of probiotics on symptoms of GERD, including reduced regurgitation, heartburn, nausea, and gas-related symptoms such as belching.
-While probiotics are not a standalone cure, they represent a meaningful part of rebuilding microbial diversity and supporting gut barrier function over time.
+On the restorative side, a systematic review of probiotic trials in GERD published in Nutrients found that the majority of included trials reported benefit from probiotics on GERD symptoms including reduced regurgitation, heartburn, nausea, and gas-related symptoms such as belching.
+While probiotics are not a standalone cure, they may play a supporting role in rebuilding microbial diversity and gut barrier function over time.

-Practical eating habits also matter significantly.
-Eating more slowly, chewing thoroughly, avoiding very large meals, and staying upright for at least two hours after eating can all reduce the mechanical likelihood of reflux regardless of underlying microbial status.
+Practical eating habits also matter.
+Eating more slowly, chewing thoroughly, avoiding very large meals, and remaining upright for at least two hours after eating can all reduce the mechanical likelihood of reflux regardless of underlying microbial status.

 Stress, the Gut-Brain Axis, and Reflux: Why They Cannot Be Separated